 And I ask this question.
 Do we have cause to mourn today?
-In the past twenty-five years, more than thirty million unborn children have been murdered in our country.
-In the next year, another million plus will lose their lives.
+In the past four decades years, more than fifty million unborn children have been murdered in our country.
+This coming year, another million will lose their lives.
 Ought we not be saying with Mordecai, "An innocent people is condemned to death!"?

 The fact of the matter is this.
 Our country is heading for disaster.
 Lest you think I'm being melodramatic I invite you to check the historical records.
-There has never been a nation that has ignored the Word of the Living God without experiencing the severity of His wrath.
+There has never been a nation that has ignored God's Word and God's holy standard without experiencing the severity of God's wrath.
 Not one.

-This is not a time for feasting--it matters not how prosperous the ecomony is.
+This is not a time for mindless feasting.
 We've been lulled to sleep by our prosperity.
 Jesus said, "Blessed are those who mourn, for they will be comforted (Matt 5:4)."
 This is a time for mourning.

 The reason is sin.
 We don't like to hear that but it's true.
 God is holy, He hates sin, and He will deal with sin.
 That's why He sent His Son to the Cross.
 God does not overlook sin.
 He deals with it.
-And so must we.
+And now so must we.
+By repenting.
+By praying for repentance.
+By believing in His crosswork and proclaiming it to others.

-A century ago E. M. Bounds made this observation: "If every church would discard the entertainment business, cease making God's house a house of merchendise, make His house the house of prayer, and commit itself in penitent earnestness to prevailing prayer, our revival steam would run ocean floods and all our churches would be aflame with God's glory..."
+A century ago E. M. Bounds made this observation: 2 "If every church would discard the entertainment business, cease making God's house a house of merchandise, make His house the house of prayer, and commit itself in penitent earnestness to prevailing prayer, our revival steam would run ocean floods and all our churches would be aflame with God's glory..."